Thelegendseb/AquaSimulate/README.md

 - **Tzu3D Engine:** [Download and install from tzu3d.com](http://www.tzu3d.com/)
 - **.NET Framework:** Compatible with .NET Framework 4.7.2+ (or as required by Tzu3D)
-- **Visual Studio 2022:** Recommended for building and running the project
+- **Visual Studio:** Recommended for building and running the project

 ## Getting Started